Patch-Traders/BackTester/README.md

 The trade function is called at the beggining of each trading period and it is where the user has the opportunity to execute trades.

-lookback_data is a pandas dataframe containg all of the pricing data for each ticker over the lookback period day_data is the data for the current trading period
+lookback_data is a pandas dataframe containg all of the pricing data for each ticker over the lookback period. day_data is the data for the current trading period.

 The four most important functions to use are: